 Prior to automation, accounts receivable was a completely manual process, full of multiple steps and details that were managed by hand.
 AR automation technology reduces much of the manual labor and streamlines the entire process, providing employees with time to work on higher-value tasks and increasing the chances a company can collect the money it’s owed in a timely fashion.

-By automating AR, you can reduce the risk of billing errors, invoice customers sooner and simplify the payment-reconciliation process.
+By automating AR, you can reduce the risk of billing errors, invoice customers sooner, and simplify the payment-reconciliation process.

 How Does AR Automation Work?

-AR Automation Benefits and Drawbacks
+AR Automation Benefits

 -

-Streamlining the workflow.
+Streamlining the workflow:

 Reducing the time spent on processing paperwork and payments creates a more efficient workflow and lets your AR team focus on more strategic work to help the business excel.